-- 1. The letters "L" denote a long position in the Shares/underlying Shares. - Mr. Sin was deemed (by virtue of the SFO) to be interested in 711,052,145 Shares.
-These shares were held in the following capacity: - 587,476,145 Shares were held by Key Wise which is a corporation controlled by Mr. Sin.
-Mr. Sin beneficially owned 51% interest in Cheer Sky which beneficially owned 49% interest in Key Wise which in turn, held 587,476,145 Shares. - The options to subscribe for 4,000,000 Shares were granted on 19 November 2015 under the share option scheme of the Company and were held by Mr. Sin in a beneficial owner capacity - (iii) 15,688,000 shares were held in the beneficial owner capacity. - (iv) 103,888,000 Shares were held in a beneficial owner capacity.
-Mr. Sin was deemed to be interested in such 103,888,000 Shares as Mr. Sin shall not be liable to pay or shall be liable to pay a reduced amount of the relevant shortfall amount to Templeton Strategic Emerging Markets Fund IV, LDC if the Share price has increased to a prescribed price.
-For further details, please refer to the announcement of the Company dated 24 February 2014. - 3.
+- (ii) The options to subscribe for 4,000,000 Shares were granted on 19 November 2015 under the share option scheme of the Company and were held by Mr. Sin in a beneficial owner capacity.
+As Ms. Hong is the spouse of Mr. Sin, Ms. Hong is also deemed to in interested in the personal interest of Mr. Sin under the SFO. - 3.
 Mr. San Kwan was deemed (by virtue of the SFO) to be interested in 8,000,000 Shares, which were held in the beneficial owner capacity and the options to subscribe for 2,000,000 Shares were granted on 19 November 2015 under the share option scheme of the Company and were held by Mr. San Kwan in a beneficial owner capacity.